-· All NSF projects should be of the highest quality and have the potential to advance, if not transform, the frontiers of

-- knowledge. - NSF projects, in the aggregate, should contribute more broadly to achieving societal goals.
+- All NSF projects should be of the highest quality and have the potential to advance, if not transform, the frontiers of knowledge. - NSF projects, in the aggregate, should contribute more broadly to achieving societal goals.
 These "Broader Impacts" may be accomplished through the research itself, through activities that are directly related to specific research projects, or through activities that are supported by, but are complementary to, the project.
-The project activities may be based on previously established and/or innovative methods and approaches, but in either case must be well justified. - Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind the likely correlation between the effect of broader impacts and the resources provided to implement projects.
+The project activities may be based on previously established and/or innovative methods and approaches, but in either case must be well justified.
+Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind

+Meaningful assessment and evaluation of NSF funded projects should be based on appropriate metrics, keeping in mind the likely correlation between the effect of broader impacts and the resources provided to implement projects.
 If the size of the activity is limited, evaluation of that activity in isolation is not likely to be meaningful.
 Thus, assessing the effectiveness of these activities may best be done at a higher, more aggregated, level than the individual project.

-With respect to the third principle, even if assessment of Broader Impacts outcomes for particular projects is done at an aggregated level, Pls are expected to be accountable for carrying out the activities described in the funded project.
+With respect to the third principle, even if assessment of Broader Impacts outcomes for particular projects is done at an aggregated level, PIs are expected to be accountable for carrying out the activities described in the funded project.
 Thus, individual projects should include clearly stated goals, specific descriptions of the activities that the PI intends to do, and a plan in place to document the outputs of those activities.